cloudmesh/classes/docs/source/assignments.rst

 Paper p1
 ^^^^^^^^^
+      This assigment may be conducted as a group with at most two students.
+There is no need to keep this arrangement during the semester.
+It will be up to you to find another student, or you can just do the paper yourself.

-      This requires to write a paper that is 2 pages in length.
+      This assignment requires to write a paper that is 2 pages in length.
 Please use the 2 column ACM proceedings Format.
 Write a paper discussing the following topics: